The FTP Process

-A survey that we started in 2019 shows the major impact on self-worth, financial hardship and loss of professional and personal identity that goes far beyond when the case is closed.
-Since this initial survey, the figures mirror the same themes.
+By the time they reach FtP investigation, they have already been subject to isolation from work colleagues, fear and anxiety.
+An impact survey that we started in 2019 shows the major impact on self-worth, financial hardship and loss of professional and personal identity that lasts far beyond when the case is closed.

 Mental Health Impact - January 2019